LucyMcGowan/contributr/README.md

 -   [Starting guide to run locally](#starting-guide-to-run-locally)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
+`contributr` is a Shiny app for finding beginner GitHub issues to contribute to.
+In this README we'll give guidelines for participants in the program, and for potential contributors to the app.
+Participants are beginners wanting to contribute to repositories, and maintainers of repositories wishing to open issues for and guide beginners.

 User guide
 ----------